 High-yield savings accounts are good alternatives to retirement accounts like the ones mentioned above.
 They generate returns on your savings without you moving a finger, although rates are usually lower, and these accounts don’t have tax benefits.
 However, they’re a smart choice if you’ve already maxed out your other retirement accounts.

 If your employer offers a 401(k) plan, take advantage of it, especially if they match your contributions.
 If this is the case, you should contribute at least enough to get the full employer match to avoid leaving free money on the table.

-It won’t be easy to max out the 401(k) annual contribution limit of $22,500 when you’re in your 20s since it means saving $1,875 every month.
-However, if you do, and your money grows at a very conservative rate of 8%, by the time you reach age 65, you’ll have a nest egg of $6.5 million.
+It won’t be easy to max out the 401(k) annual contribution limit of $23,000 when you’re in your 20s since it means saving $1,917 every month.
+However, if you do, and your money grows at a very conservative rate of 8%, by the time you reach age 65, you’ll have a nest egg of more than $6.5 million.

 Of course, with student loan payments averaging $503 per month,2 setting aside another $1,800 for retirement may not be realistic.
 But you try to max out the amount your employer will match if you can afford it.

 The average employer in the U.S. matches contributions up to 3.5% of a worker’s salary.3 So, if your salary is $50,000, you should try to save at least $146 every month.
 That way, your employer puts up the maximum of $146, and you get $292 deposited monthly into your 401(k).
 By retirement, you’ll have over a million dollars saved if you start saving when you’re 25, or a little over $435,000 if you wait until you’re 35 to start saving.

 If your employer doesn’t offer a retirement plan, you can always open an IRA.
 In this case, you’ll have to put the full $292 per month yourself to reach the same goal as in the previous example.
 But if you max it out at the full $7,000 per year, you’ll have almost $2 million by the time you retire.